opensearch-project/documentation-website/_dashboards/dashboard/index.md

 # Creating dashboards

-A dashboard in OpenSearch Dashboards lets you visually represent your analytical, operational, and strategic data to help users quickly understand the current situation.
-A well-designed, effective dashboard provides a high-level view of key metrics, simplifies data exploration, and delivers insights to users when and where they need them.
+A [dashboard in OpenSearch Dashboards](https://playground.opensearch.org/app/dashboards#/view/722b74f0-b882-11e8-a6d9-e546fe2bba5f?_g=(filters:!(),refreshInterval:(pause:!f,value:900000),time:(from:now-7d,to:now))&_a=(description:'Analyze%20mock%20eCommerce%20orders%20and%20revenue',filters:!(),fullScreenMode:!f,options:(hidePanelTitles:!f,useMargins:!t),query:(language:kuery,query:''),timeRestore:!t,title:'%5BeCommerce%5D%20Revenue%20Dashboard',viewMode:view)) lets you visually represent your analytical, operational, and strategic data to help users quickly understand the current situation, giving users a high-level view of key metrics, simplifying data exploration, and delivering insights to users when and where they need them.

 The **Dashboard** application in OpenSearch Dashboards gives you the ability to: